Mako Yamashita: 2021–2022 season

 For a second consecutive year, Yamashita placed thirteenth at the 2021–22 Japan Championships.

 2022–2023 season

 Competing at the 2022–23 Japan Championships, Yamashita placed sixteenth.

 2023–2024 season

 At the 2023–24 Japan Championships, Yamashita unexpectedly placed second in the short program, albeit nearly nine points behind segment leader Kaori Sakamoto.
 She dropped to eighth overall after the free skate, but said that she felt her stamina in that segment was improving.
 She closed the season with a bronze medal at the 2024 Tallink Hotels Cup.

 2024–2025 season

 Yamashita started the season with a silver medal win at the 2024 Asian Open Trophy.
 She subsequently went on to compete at the 2024–25 Japan Championships, where she finished in sixth place.
 Yamashita then closed off the season in February by winning bronze at the 2025 International Challenge Cup.

 2025–2026 season

 Yamashita opened her season with a sixth-place finish at the 2025 CS Kinoshita Group Cup.
+She then went on to finish fifteenth at the 2025–26 Japan Championships.